Explore the top seven UK notice savings accounts, their features and interest rates.

 Let's explore the main features you must consider when choosing this account type to save your pounds.

-- Minimum deposit requirements — A few accounts expect you to make minimum deposits when you open the account.
+• Minimum deposit requirements — You'll usually need to pay in a minimum amount when you open the account.
 Considering whether these deposit requirements match your financial circumstances before choosing an account is important.

 Best Notice Savings Accounts Pros and Cons